Persian Rug Cleaning & Maintenance

 How collectors store rugs for decades

-Roll it with the pile inward
+Roll with the pile inward

-Keep in a cool, dry room
+Store in a cool, dry environment

-Wrap in a breathable cotton or wool cover
+Wrap in breathable cotton or wool

-Avoid plastic,it traps moisture
+Avoid plastic, which traps moisture

 7. Repair & Restoration